Jeep Compass Insurance Rates

 Price estimates by individual coverage:

-These estimates include $500 policy deductibles, 30/60 liability limits, and includes medical and UM/UIM coverage.
-Estimates are averaged for all 50 states and Compass models.
+Full coverage includes $500 comprehensive and collision deductibles, split liability limits of 30/60, and includes medical and UM/UIM coverage.
+Estimates are averaged for all 50 U.S. states and Compass models.

 Price Range from Low to High

-For a 40-year-old driver, Jeep Compass insurance prices go from the low end price of $508 for just liability insurance to a high rate of $2,620 for a driver required to buy high-risk insurance.
+For the average driver, Jeep Compass insurance prices go from the cheapest price of $508 for just liability insurance to a high rate of $2,620 for coverage for higher-risk drivers.

 Geographic Price Range

-Living in a larger city can have significant affects on insurance rates.
-Rural areas have lower incidents of physical damage claims than densely populated cities.
+Living in a larger city can have significant affects on car insurance prices.
+Rural locations have more infrequent comprehensive and collision claims than larger metro areas.

-The ranges above illustrate why all drivers should get quotes based on a specific location, instead of using average rates.
+The ranges above highlight why all drivers should get quotes using their specific location and their own driving history, instead of using price averages.

 Use the form below to get customized rates for your location.